GMC-DRL/Surr-RLDE/README.md

 ```
 For more adjustable settings, please refer to `main.py` and `config.py` for details.

-Recording results: Log files will be saved to `./outputs/logs/train/` .
-The saved checkpoints will be saved to `./outputs/model/train/`.
+Recording results: Log files will be saved to `./outputs/train/` .
+The saved checkpoints will be saved to `./agent_model/train/`.
 The file structure is as follow:
 ```
-outputs
-|--logs
-   |--train
-      |--run_name
-         |--...
-|--models
-   |--train
-      |--run_name
-         |--Epoch
-            |--epoch1.pkl
-            |--epoch2.pkl
-            |--...

 ```

 ## Rollout